Jelmerro/vimrc/README.md

 - Easy to install and expand with other plugins
 - Deterministic configuration, disables any system settings
-- Intelligent autocomplete using COC
+- Intelligent autocomplete using CoC
 - Linting with eslint, tsserver, flake8 and pylint (including configuration)
 - Improved syntax highlighting for JavaScript, Vue, SCSS and Pug
 - Fuzzy code and file search using FZF and ripgrep